obinnaaliogor/todoapp/README.md

 The specified CPU and memory values strike a balance between providing sufficient resources for normal operation and constraining resource usage during peak loads.
 Regular monitoring and further adjustments can be made based on ongoing performance assessments and evolving application requirements.

+## Troubleshooting tips ingress
+check the logs of the ingress controller check the logs of the api, container use the -f options to stream logs ex k logs -n ingress-nginx ingress-nginx-controller-77dbbdcdd-5c4hs -f